DanteVFX/Octopus_Tool/README.md

 ## Instalation

-To install a plugin in Nuke, follow these steps: create a file("NewPlugin") in the path C:/Users/<your-username>/.nuke/
+To install a plugin in Nuke, follow these steps:

+Create a New Folder for the Plugin:

+Navigate to the path C:/Users/<your-username>/.nuke/ (replace <your-username> with your actual username).
+Create a new folder inside .nuke/ and name it something like "NewPlugin".
+This will be the directory where your plugin files will reside.
+Create or Edit the init.py File:

+Inside the .nuke/ directory, create a file called init.py (if it doesn’t already exist).
+Open init.py in a text editor and add the following code: python
+Copiar código
-and create a init.py with the next code import nuke
+import nuke

 nuke.pluginAddPath("./NewPlugin")

-import nuke

 nuke.pluginAddPath("./scripts")

-create a file folder and paste the plugin.
+Move the Plugin Files:

+Place the plugin files inside the NewPlugin folder you created earlier.
+This is where Nuke will search for the plugin scripts.
+Restart Nuke:

+After saving the changes to init.py and adding the plugin files, restart Nuke to load the plugin.
+Verify Installation:

+Once Nuke is open, verify that the plugin is correctly installed by checking the relevant menus or running any associated commands.